(Editor’s note: You can read more about managing Facebook comments in this recent article.)

 This may also help you identify an issue with your targeting, maybe these targeted users are not in your sweet spot.

-Recently, it helped us spot a typo in our ad, thank god we were notified about the comment pointing that out and were able to make the appropriate changes:
+Recently, it helped us spot a typo in our ad.
+We were notified about the comment pointing that out and were able to make the appropriate changes:

 Leaving a comment (positive or not) unanswered on a Facebook unpublished post is like sending a sign that your brand doesn’t care.
 And that’s not the image you want to give to the users who’ll be exposed to your ad, is it?